jasonlam604/StockSymbolLoader/README.md

 ## Overview

-Small Program written in Go that loads a given symbol list file made up of CSV data, provided by EODData.com.
-You can get symbol list are free with an account sign-up.
+Small program written in Golang that loads symbol list files made up of CSV data.
+You can get symbol lists for free with an account sign-up at EODData.com

 Current state the program has only been tested with NASDAQ, TSX and TSXV.
-Shouldn't be problem to run the other exchanges as well, code may need to be modified to handle other symbols with suffix excchange indicators.
+Shouldn't be problem to run the other exchanges as well, code may need to be modified to handle other symbols with suffix exchange indicators.
 Open a pull request or an issue, more then happy to update the code.

 ## Prerequisite